Metalnem/mijailovic.net/_drafts/2017-06-06-removing-zinio-drm.md

 layout: post
 title: "Removing Zinio DRM"
 ---
-Few weeks ago someone sent me an email asking me if my [Future plc downloader](https://github.com/Metalnem/future-plc-downloader) could also download Zinio magazines.
+Someone sent me an email a few weeks ago asking me if my [Future plc downloader](https://github.com/Metalnem/future-plc-downloader) could also download Zinio magazines.
 I had no idea what Zinio is, so I visited their [website](https://www.zinio.com/) to learn more about their